MurphyPone/murphypone.github.io/src/content/game-theory.md

   - **Dominant**: Exists in a game where there is a single optimal strategy for each player, regardless of what their opponent(s) choose.
 In the above example, player **A** has a dominant strategy since, regardless of what player **B** chooses, their optimal outcome is to play down-left.
   - **Pure**: A pure strategy is one where the agent chooses an action consistently.
   - **Mixed**: A mixed strategy is one where a player chooses a strategy based on a probability distribution over strategies available to her.
-- **Nash Equilibrium/Equilibria**: A set of strategies over players are said to be at Nash Equilibrium if all player's optimal choices coincide with one another such that neither player/no players would want to change their behavior or strategy after other players' strategies are revealed.
-This implies that player's choose the optimal strategy according to what they assume other players will select for their respective strategies.
+- **Nash Equilibrium/Equilibria**: A set of strategies over players are said to be at Nash Equilibrium if all players' optimal choices coincide with one another such that neither player/no players would want to change their behavior or strategy after other players' strategies are revealed.
+This implies that players choose the optimal strategy according to what they _assume_ other rational players will select for their respective strategies.
   - There can be multiple Nash Equilibria in a given game, for example:

 <table>